brainiak/rt-cloud/docs/using-bids-data.md

 enables a seamless upload and review process.

 ## **Adapting BIDS for use in Real-Time fMRI Experiments**

 Real-time fMRI experiments involve processing image data as it arrives from the scanner and providing immediate subject feedback.
-In essence rt-fMRI is a streaming model, whereas BIDS is a data-at-rest standard.
-To adpot BIDS for rt-fMRI we introduce a conceptual artifact, the BIDS-incremental.
-A BIDS-incremental packages one brain volume into its own BIDS archive and sends it for processing.
-Thus we send a stream of  very small BIDS archives (i.e. BIDS-incrementals) for processing.
-This allows the processing to be done by any applicaiton that can ingest BIDS data, such as BIDS-Apps.
+In essence, rt-fMRI is a streaming model, whereas BIDS is a data-at-rest standard.
+To adopt BIDS for rt-fMRI we introduce a new idea, the BIDS Incremental.

+A BIDS Incremental packages one brain volume into its own BIDS archive.
+Thus, we can use this to send a stream of very small BIDS archives (i.e., BIDS Incrementals) for processing.
+This allows the processing to be done by any application that can ingest BIDS data, such as BIDS-Apps.

 ## **How to Incorporate BIDS into your RT-Cloud project**